albop/mie37/slides/convergence.md

   - What is the limit to $c_{t+1} = \mathcal{T} c_n$ ?
   - Under wich conditions (on $\alpha_{\pi}, \alpha_y$) is it convergent ?
     - determinacy conditions
-    - interpretation: does the centreal bank manage to control inflation expectations?
+    - interpretation: does the central bank manage to control inflation expectations?

 </div>
 </div>